nlyubova/tutorials-for-Nao-Pepper-Romeo/distr/tuto_kinetic.rst

 Installation
 ------------

-* if you use Nao robot, check http://wiki.ros.org/nao
+* if you use Nao robot, check available packages and tutorials on http://wiki.ros.org/nao

   * install basic packages